 The Message Driven in Shows

-Just a decade ago, I remember there were shows which defined moments in TV history.
-One example is Buffy (The Vampire Slayer).
-Buffy was one of the most iconic shows ever, and was listed as TV Guide’s 50 Greatest TV Shows of All Time, Empire’s 50 Greatest TV Shows of All Time and Time’s The 100 Best TV Shows of All Time).
-BTVS represented many strong themes, such as female empowerment, loyalty, friendship, love, growth, redemption and triumphs over life’s difficulties.
-It would pave the way for shows with empowered females such as Charmed, Alias and Dark Angel.
+Back in the late 1990s, when I was a teenager, I remember watching shows which were unique, shows which defined moments in TV history.
+One example is Buffy (The Vampire Slayer) by Joss Whedon.
+While seemingly a childish teeny bopper show to someone who has never watched the series before, Buffy was an iconic series and is listed as TV Guide’s 50 Greatest TV Shows of All Time, Empire’s 50 Greatest TV Shows of All Time and Time’s The 100 Best TV Shows of All Time).
+That’s because BTVS represented many strong themes, such as female empowerment, loyalty, friendship, love, growth, redemption, and triumphs over life’s difficulties.
+It would pave the way for shows with empowered females such as Charmed, Alias, Dark Angel, and so on.

-But today, there is hardly any show with that level of impact.
-There is the occasional good show here and there, but none that has that kind of definitive message.
-They seem more like good drama and entertainment than anything else.
+But today, there is hardly any show with that kind of impact.
+Many have nice production values, but they seem more like exaggerated drama and entertainment than anything else.
 For example, earlier seasons of Charmed would have a “message of the day” embedded in each episode, which gave the viewer something to think about afterward.
-However, in the later seasons, this became replaced by repetitive dialogue and rehashed plot lines.
-It was just empty entertainment after a while.
-I watch, I laugh, but I’m not sure if I learn or pick up anything at the end of the day.
+However, in the later seasons especially after Season 4, this became replaced by repetitive dialogue and rehashed plot lines.
+The show totally went downhill, in terms of the plot and story, and it was just empty entertainment after a while.
+I watched, I followed the story to some extent, but I never felt like I walked away from each episode with any message.

-The genre of reality TV was interesting when it first started, but after some point it became over done.
+The genre of reality TV was interesting when it first started, but after some point it became overdone.
 After a while it seemed like network producers were just doing one reality show after the next, creating different spin offs which barely last.
-I’ve lost count of the number of singing competitions and sequels in Singapore.
+I’ve lost count of the number of singing competitions and sequels — how many do you need?
 There is merit for a singing competition, but after a while it seems more like the TV producers are more interested in having successful talent shows than discovering talent.

-In the context of Singapore TV, there have been numerous local variety shows commissioned by sponsors (for example, a beer company, another of a beauty company), and these shows seem to be more advertising outlets for the companies than genuinely informative.
+In the context of Singapore TV, there have been numerous local variety shows commissioned by sponsors (for example, a beer company or a beauty company), and these shows seem to be more advertising outlets for the companies than being genuinely informative.